 You can use a professional and reliable partition and disk management tool - MiniTool Partition Wizard - to repair your MBR in Windows XP/7/8/10.

 As a dedicated partition manager, MiniTool Partition Wizard could be used for many operations such as resize/move/extend/copy/wipe partition, rebuild MBR, migrate OS to SSD/HD, copy disk, recover lost partition, perform data recovery, and so on.

 Here we strongly recommend MiniTool Partition Wizard Professional Ultimate Edition.
 This edition has a feature called "Bootable Media" based on Win-PE; it is designed to manage disks and partitions when the operating system fails to boot or when there is no operating system.

 Follow the steps in these two articles to create bootable media using MiniTool software:

 - How to Build Boot CD/DVD Discs and Boot Flash Drive with Bootable Media Builder?

 - How to Boot from Burned MiniTool Bootable CD/DVD Discs or USB Flash Drive?

-Step 1: After boot your computer from MiniTool Partition Wizard Bootable Disc, you will enter MiniTool PE Loader interface.
-Click "Partition Wizard" to continue.
+Step 1: After booting your computer from a MiniTool Partition Wizard Bootable Disc, you will enter the MiniTool PE Loader interface.
+Click "MiniTool Partition Wizard" to continue.